 Growing up, my mother used to send me to school with a lunchbox full of healthy snacks to sustain me throughout the day.
 Not much has changed when it comes to my eating habits except now, I’m packing my own snacks.
 Okay, so I have discovered some new foods and expanded my tastes since middle school but these chocolate chip zucchini bread muffins have been a favorite of mine for years!

 These muffins are an adaptation from my mother’s zucchini bread recipe which can be found in her cookbook, EATS: Enjoy All The Seconds.
 If you’ve read the book, you’ve probably seen the shoutout I get alongside the recipe on page 49.
 Let’s be real, if I was going to get a shoutout in print it was inevitably going to be food related.

 One thing to remember when cooking with zucchini is to remove all of the water before throwing it into the batter.
 I really can’t stress that enough.
 Grating zucchini produces a ton of water and if you don’t remove it, the batter will be too soggy and the recipe will not turn out right.
 I’ve seen some recipes that call you for you to not remove the moisture but this isn’t one of them.

-- 3 Large eggs
+- 3 large eggs

-- 1 Cup (230g) sugar
+- 1 cup (200g) sugar

-- 1 Cup vegetable oil
+- 1 cup vegetable oil

-- 1 Tablespoon vanilla extract
+- 1 tablespoon vanilla extract

-- 2 Cups (290g) flour
+- 2 cups (250g) flour

-- 1 Tablespoon cinnamon
+- 1 tablespoon cinnamon

-- 2 Teaspoons baking soda
+- 1 teaspoons baking soda

-- ¼ Teaspoon baking powder
+- ¼ teaspoon baking powder

-- 1 Teaspoon salt
+- 1 teaspoon salt

 - Grate zucchinis and remove all of the moisture from the grated vegetable and set aside.

 - Beat eggs until frothy in a large bowl.
 Mix in sugar, oil and vanilla extract until thick and lemon-colored.
 Stir in the grated zucchini.

-- Bake for 20 min and let cool for 5 min in pan before moving muffins to cooling rack
+- Bake for 20-25 min and let cool for 5 min in pan before moving muffins to cooling rack

 Note: Want to make bread or bunt cake rather than muffins?
 Bake for 45-50 minutes, or until a toothpick inserted into the middle comes out clean